 Environmental Protection Agency (EPA).

-This notice announces receipt of an application to amend/extend 524-EUP-93 from Monsanto Company requesting an experimental use permit (EUP) for the plant-pesticide Bacillus thuringiensis Cry3Bb protein and the genetic material necessary for its production (Vector ZMIR13L) in corn plants.
+This notice announces receipt of an application 524-EUP-OU from Monsanto Company requesting an experimental use permit (EUP) for the plant-pesticide Cry2Ab protein and the genetic material necessary for its production in corn (Vector ZMBK28L).
 The Agency has determined that the application may be of regional and national significance.
 Therefore, in accordance with 40 CFR 172.11(a), the Agency is soliciting comments on this application.

-Comments and data may be submitted by mail, electronically, or in person.
-Please follow the detailed instructions for each method as provided in Unit I. of the SUPPLEMENTARY INFORMATION.
-To ensure proper receipt by EPA, it is imperative that you identify docket control number OPP-50875 in the subject line on the first page of your response.Start Further Info
+Comments and data may be submitted by mail,electronically, or in person.
+Please follow the detailed instructions for each method as provided in Unit I. of the Supplementary Information.
+To ensure proper receipt by EPA, it is imperative that you identify docket control number OPP-50874 in the subject line on the first page of your response.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 By mail: Mike Mendelsohn, Biopesticides and Pollution Prevention Division (7511C), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460; telephone number: (703) 308-8715; e-mail address: mendelsohn.mike@ epa.gov.End Further Info End Preamble Start Supplemental Information

 I. General Information